 LEGAL PROCEEDINGS

-The Department of Justice (DOJ) filed twenty-five (25) Informations against Dennis A. Uy, President of the Company, for alleged violations of the Tariff and Customs Code of the Philippines, twenty-two (22) of which were filed with the Regional Trial Court of Davao City, and three (3) Informations filed with the Regional Trial Court of Batangas City.
+The Department of Justice (DOJ) filed twenty-two (22) Informations against Dennis A. Uy, President of the Company, for alleged violation of the Tariff and Customs Code of the Philippines with the Regional Trial Court of Davao City.